mapbox/wagyu/README.md

 * Difference
 * XOR

-The output geometry from each of these operations is gauranteed to be [valid and simple as per the OGC](http://postgis.net/docs/using_postgis_dbmanagement.html#OGC_Validity).
+The output geometry from each of these operations is guaranteed to be [valid and simple as per the OGC](http://postgis.net/docs/using_postgis_dbmanagement.html#OGC_Validity).

 ## Documentation